 How it started

-Austin and I go way back.
-We were friends as kids and would often find ourselves in the realm of creation.
-Some early memories include booting up Roller Coaster Tycoon to create our dream theme park and messing with the particle engine in the fireworks editor.
-Little did we know we were learning skills that would transfer pretty easily to a game engine.
+For the other less exciting months of the year, we'd launch Roller Coaster Tycoon to create our dream theme park and mess with the particle engine in the fireworks editor.
+Little did we know our we were learning skills that would transfer directly to a game engine.
+In a way I guess you could call Roller Coaster Tycoon our first game engine.

 We eventually found ourselves messing around in Unity, and one day during COVID, after we had grown up and gotten day jobs, we met back up and started dreaming this into reality.